-4.4 Award of Tenure
+4.5 Award of Tenure

-(Last Modified on April 6, 2011) Report a broken link
+(Last Modified February 9, 2022) Report a broken link

 All criteria and expectations for faculty performance, including the criteria for tenure, should be stated in writing and available in a faculty handbook posted on an institution’s website.
 Note that the BOR has set minimum criteria for tenure that must be met by all institutions.
 These minimum criteria, including specific degree requirements, vary across institutional sectors (see BOR policy 8.3.7).

 Institutions can set additional standards and requirements above these minimum criteria, but they must be approved by the Board.
 Any BOR-approved changes to tenure criteria at an institution must be updated annually in the faculty handbook on the institution’s website, and a summary of the changes made must be submitted to the Assistant Vice Chancellor for Faculty Affairs.